-Learning Disabilities often co-occur or complicate the diagnosis and treatment.
+Specific Learning Disabilities often co-occur or complicate the diagnosis and treatment.
 It is important to note that none of the symptoms of ADHD are unique to the disorder (i.e. pathognomic).
-Therefore, determination if symptoms are due to other disorders or unusual for age or a child's ability, formal and comprehensive assessment is important to avoid over-diagnois, misdiagnosis, or ignoring co-existing conditions which must also be addressed or treated to have a good outcome.
+Therefore, to determine if symptoms are due to other disorders or are unusual for age or ability, formal and comprehensive assessment is important to avoid over-diagnois, misdiagnosis, or ignoring co-existing conditions which must also be addressed or treated to for a successful outcome.

 We are proud to have founded the local chapter of CHADD (CHADD of Alachua County).
 We have provided educational seminars to groups, teachers, and other interested parties.
 Check our Articles and Archives for articles about child and adolescent issues.

-Parent Training: We have many years of offering a 10-12 session structured program based on that developed by Russell Barkley for children with attention & oppositional behavior.
+Parent Training: We have many years of offering a 10-12 session structured program based on developments by Russell Barkley for children with attention & oppositional behavior.
 It is designed to help improve parent-child relationships, improve child self-esteem, & improve child compliance.
 Parent groups start throughout the year.